ulflulfl/homeautomation/LCD_Character_Display.md

 -----------
 ## Optional: Control the Backlight Brightness

 You can switch the backlight on and off by calling it.backlight() or it.no_backlight() in the lambda expression of ESPHome.
-This switches a transistor on the PCF8574 board which pulls the Kathode (Pin 16) of the LCD board to ground.
+This switches a transistor on the PCF8574 board which pulls the Cathode (Pin 16) of the LCD board to ground.
 There is also a jumper that connects the Anode to VCC (5V).
 A typical schematic of the PCF8574 board can be found e.g. at: https://www.sunrom.com/p/i2c-lcd-backpack-pcf8574

 Even at daylight, my display was a bit too bright.
 I replaced the jumper with a 220 Ohm resistor, which reduces the brightness a bit.